-Are you ready for an easy breakfast that you can hold in your hand?
+Are you ready for an easy gluten free breakfast that you can hold in your hand?
 These delicious gluten free breakfast pockets not only make a perfect hand-held grab and go breakfast, but you can fill these breakfast pockets with your favorite breakfast fillings!!

 Do you remember those breakfast pockets from years ago?
 They were quite easy as far as frozen fast food goes.
 All you had to do was heat them up and you had a hand-held ready meal.
 The downside of breakfast pockets was all of the chemical ingredients that were impossible to pronounce, and worse for your body.